elfat-py/elfat-py/README.md

 Currently studing...
-ML, MT4, MT5, appDev
+ML, MT4, MT5, appDev, webdev

 - 📫 How to reach me ...(elfatmemaj1@gmail.com)
 So tired building boring console apps that i might built a real one!